Instructional Design Studio

 Senior Education Specialist/Instructional Designer

-Erin Morris serves as the Education Specialist/Instructional Designer for the WUSM Office of Education Instructional Design Studio.
-She earned her master’s in education with an emphasis in higher education from Lindenwood University and is currently working toward her doctorate of education with a focus on instructional leadership.
+Erin Morris serves as the Senior Education Specialist/Instructional Designer for the WUSM Office of Education Instructional Design Studio.
+She earned her master’s in education with an emphasis in higher education from Lindenwood University and is currently working toward her doctorate of education with a focus on instructional leadership and higher education.
 Erin supports the School of Medicine’s educational programs through partnership with faculty on the thoughtful use of best practices in educational design principles which includes the technologies housed in the ID Studio.
 Erin’s primary focus is on supporting the development of the new Gateway Curriculum; she also provides support and resources for other WUSM educational programs.

 Kaci Weston is a full-time videographer for the Instructional Design Studio.
 She has a Master’s Degree in Cinema and Media Arts and has over 10 years of experience within video production.
-As a part of the Instructional Design Studio, Kaci will conceptualize, produce, shoot, and edit high quality digital videos, with a focus on supporting all school of medicine education programs.
+As a part of the Instructional Design Studio, Kaci will conceptualize, produce, shoot, and edit high-quality digital videos, with a focus on supporting all School of Medicine education programs.

 Office Location: Becker Library (Lower Level)